erleben/OpenTissue/documentation/using_opentissue.md

+# Using OpenTissue in your Application
 OpenTissue is a meta-library.
 This means that OpenTissue is a collection of many smaller libraries.
 In your application you might want to use one of these libraries or several in combination with each other.
 Very much in the same way as you would use libraries like STL or Boost in an application.

 Most of the libraries are what we would like to call self-contained.
-By this we mean that the libraries are ``header-only'' without any third-party dependencies.
+By this we mean that the libraries are header-only without any third-party dependencies.
 Thus to use OpenTissue in your application would in many cases simply imply that you need to tell your compiler the location at where it can find the OpenTissue include headers.
 If you are using any sub-libraries that have some dependency then your application will have the same dependency.
 As an example a substantial subset of the libraries are using Boost, so in these cases you would need this third-party dependency in your own application as well.

 To be on the safe side you could add every dependency used in OpenTissue as a dependency to your own application.
 However, this may be overkill.
-If for instance you do not use any of the Cg or OpenGL utilities then there is no need to  ``link'' with these libraries.
+If for instance you do not use any of the Cg or OpenGL utilities then there is no need to  link with these libraries.
 The dependency table on the [[Installing_OpenTissue|OpenTissue installation page]].
 Provides an overview of all the dependencies in OpenTissue and may assist one in tracking down what dependencies are needed.

-= Using OpenTissue as Third-Party Software =
+## Using OpenTissue as Third-Party Software

 OpenTissue is using CMake for generating makefiles to build OpenTissue with.
 This has major benefits for OpenTissue users that use CMake for developing their own applications.

 There are three simple steps

-# Download OpenTissue
+* Download OpenTissue
-# Run CMake on OpenTissue (See [[Using_CMake|here]] for details)
+* Run CMake on OpenTissue (See [[Using_CMake|here]] for details)
-# Write you own CMakeLists.txt file
+* Write you own CMakeLists.txt file

 In the following we will focus on the third step, since the first two steps described elsewhere on this Wiki.
 The second step above will create a file